TristanPeloquin/Virtual-Processor/README.md

 # Virtual Processor
-The virtual processor is a essentially a simulation of a real processor, going as far as to use bits/words to represent data.
+The virtual processor is a simulation of a real processor, which uses a representation of bits/words to represent data.
 Packaged with this processor is also a lexer/parser that allows the user to run their own code using a unique instruction set.
 This means that fully fledged programs can be written using this processor and can do most of what a real processor can do.